evonnec/data-code-challenge2/README.md

 * (A) Calculate the average difference between tiers for all `rxcui`s.
 * (B) Calculate the average difference between tiers for all `rxcui`s except those where the tiers are the same.

-In both cases, the results should map the `formulary_id` to the the average tier difference calculated (e.g. in a series or DataFrame).
+In both cases, the results should map the `formulary_id` to the average tier difference calculated (e.g. in a series or DataFrame).

 The results produced for both parts (A) and (B) should look something like this: